-- Allocations shall be decided by the Bureau in principle during its annual spring meeting each year on advice of the FEI and the relevant Technical Committee in accordance with this Article, the relevant Sport Rules, and the Agreement between the FEI and NF/OC. - 2.
-Allocation Time - The FEI Bureau will decide on the allocation and the date of: - 2.1 FEI World Equestrian GamesTM: five (5) years prior to the Event - 2.2 FEI World CupTM Finals Jumping, Dressage, Eventing, Driving and Vaulting, FEI Continental Championships for Seniors (in all disciplines) and FEI World Championships in Driving, Endurance, Vaulting and Reining: three (3) years prior to the Event - 2.3 Regional FEI Championships will be allocated one (1) year prior to the Event - 2.4 Other FEI Championships will be allocated two (2) years prior to the Event - 3.
+- Allocations shall be decided by the Bureau in principle during its annual spring meeting each year on the advice of the FEI and the relevant Technical Committee in accordance with this Article, the relevant Sport Rules, and the Agreement between the FEI and NF/OC. - 1.2.
+The FEI will publish the bidding process timeline (including deadline for submitting applications, allocation timeline by the Bureau, etc.) for the relevant FEI Named-Events in due time. - 2.
+Allocation Time

+- The FEI Bureau will decide on the allocation and the date of: - 1.
+FEI World Equestrian GamesTM: five (5) years prior to the Event - 2.
+FEI World CupTM Finals Jumping, Dressage, Eventing, Driving and Vaulting, FEI Continental Championships for Seniors (in all disciplines) and FEI World Championships in Driving, Endurance, Vaulting and Reining: three (3) years prior to the Event - 3.
+Regional FEI Championships will be allocated one (1) year prior to the Event - 4.
+Other FEI Championships will be allocated two (2) years prior to the Event - 3.
 Deadlines for application.
-NFs must apply no later than 1 December (respectively 1 October for FEI Regional Championships) of the year preceding the allocation by the FEI Bureau of the relevant FEI-Named Event or any other date decided by the Secretary General. - 4.
+NFs must apply no later than 1 December (respectively 1 October for FEI Regional Championships) of the year preceding the allocation by the FEI Bureau of the relevant FEI Named Event or any other date decided by the Secretary General. - 4.3.
 When applying, the OC through its NF must submit to the FEI the "FEI Official Application Form" and must agree to comply with the FEI Rules and Regulations.
 Both the OC and the NF must sign the Hosting Agreement before the Bureau confirms the final allocation of the FEI-Named Event.
-Once proposed by the NF in the "FEI Official Application Form", the date of the Event cannot be changed without FEI approval. - 5.
-No NFs shall be allocated more than one (1) FEI World or FEI Continental Championship for Seniors in the Olympic Disciplines in any one year, unless decided otherwise by the Bureau in the interests of equestrian sport. - 6.
-No NFs shall be allocated two (2) consecutive FEI World or FEI Continental Championships in the same Discipline for the same Category of Athletes, unless there are no other suitable applications. - Applications for FEI Regional Championships must include a list of NFs eligible, and any other NFs invited to take part, together with the proposed programme and the standard of the Competitions. - 8.
-If no or no suitable application to organise an FEI-Named Event has been received within the deadline, the bid may be re-opened by the FEI and an appropriate allocation may be made by the Bureau. - The Bureau, taking into account the relevant Technical Committee's recommendations, shall be entitled to open the application of FEI Championships for Young Horses for multi-years (up to five (5) years maximum).
+Once proposed by the NF in the "FEI Official Application Form", the date of the Event cannot be changed without FEI approval. - 5.4.
+No NFs shall be allocated more than one (1) FEI World or FEI Continental Championship for Seniors in the Olympic Disciplines in any one year, unless decided otherwise by the Bureau in the interests of equestrian sport. - 6-5.
+No NFs shall be allocated two (2) consecutive FEI World or FEI Continental Championships in the same Discipline for the same Category of Athletes, unless there are no other suitable applications. - 7.6.
+Applications for FEI Regional Championships must include a list of NFs eligible, and any other NFs invited to take part, together with the proposed programme and the standard of the Competitions. - 8.7.
+If no or no suitable application to organise an FEI-Named Event has been received within the deadline, the bid may be re-opened by the FEI and an appropriate allocation may be made by the Bureau. - 9-8.
+The Bureau, taking into account the relevant Technical Committee's recommendations, shall be entitled to open the application of FEI Named-Events Championships for Young Horses for multi-years (up to five (5) years maximum).